In this article, I will be sharing my 10 easy steps on how to become a great online fitness coaching business in 2023.

-The key thing to look out for is accreditation, either by the NCCA or DEAC, which means you’re getting a good quality education and evidence-based knowledge resources.
+The key thing to look out for is accreditation, either by the NCCA or DEAC, which means you get a good quality education and evidence-based knowledge resources.

-When it comes to getting certified, you also want to make sure the type and variety of certs you gain make sense for your venture into the fitness industry.
+When it comes to getting certified, you also want to ensure the type and variety of certifications you gain make sense for your venture into the fitness industry.

 I always advise specializing beyond just the run-of-the-mill PT cert.

-I strongly suggest you get yourself a group training certification as this can count tremendously towards your career and earning potential.
+I strongly suggest getting a group training certification, which can count tremendously toward your career and earning potential.

 Another certification you should strongly consider is nutrition.

-A great deal, and maybe even most of your online programming will involve a nutritional component.
+Much, and maybe even most of your online programming, will involve a nutritional component.